rundeck/docs/en/api/rundeck-api.md

 + `importExecutions` (optional, boolean, `true/false`) ...
 If true, import all executions and logs from the archive (default).
 If false, do not import executions or logs.
 + `importConfig` (optional,boolean,`true/false`) ...
 If true, import the project configuration from the archive.
 If false, do not import the project configuration (default).
 + `importACL` (optional,boolean,`true/false`) ...
 If true, import all of the ACL Policies from the archive.
 If false, do not import the ACL Policies (default).
++ `importScm` (optional,boolean,`true/false`) ...
+If true, import SCM configuration from the archive.
+If false, do not import the SCM configuration (default).

 Expected Request Content: